Davvos11/AoC2023/readme.md

 # Advent of Code 2023
 #### By Davvos11, in Rust

-You can use cargo to run a specific day (or all DAYS):
+You can use cargo to run a specific day (or all days):

 ```shell
 # Run a specific day: